CTDC1/sql-challenge/README.md

 Data Modeling:

-This repo includes a PNG file of the table schema built using 6 CSV files.
+- This repo includes a PNG file of the table schema built using 6 CSV files.
 In this table schema, the primary keys are dept_no and emp_no.

 Data Engineering:

-The SQL code used to create this table schema was imported into a database on PG Admin called “employee_dp. "
+- The SQL code used to create this table schema was imported into a database on PG Admin called “employee_dp. "

-Data Analysis
+Data Analysis:

-With the database built, I wrote SQL queries to answer eight questions to builed tables on PG admin.
+- With the database built, I wrote SQL queries to answer eight questions to build tables on PG admin.
 The questions are listed below:

         1. List the employee number, last name, first name, sex, and salary of each employee.